The Timeless Legacy of Rock Hudson

 3. Did Rock Hudson win any major awards?

-Yes, he won a Golden Globe Award and was nominated for an Academy Award.
+• Yes, he won a Golden Globe and received an Oscar nomination.

 4. How did Rock Hudson contribute to AIDS awareness?